jamesspearsv/libstats/README.md

 Libstats has been set up to be deployed using docker and docker-compose.
 The `docker-compose.yml` file creates two containers.

 - First, a Gunicorn container is created to run and serve the libstats Django app using Gunicorn.
 In this container, dependencies are installed using `requirements.txt`.
 Then any database migrations are applied and static files are collected using `entrypoint.sh`.
-The configuration for this container is within the project root.
+The configuration for this container is in `/services/gunicorn`
 - Second, an nginx container is created to serve as a proxy server and to serve static files for libstats.
-The configuration for this container is within `/nginx`.
+The configuration for this container is within `/services/nginx`.

 To complete the Docker configuration, you will need to create `/data` in the root of the project and two files: `db.sqlite3` and `libstats-config.json`